IndulgeinDotNet/UtilityMaestro/README.md

 <img src="https://github.com/user-attachments/assets/2393e7dc-6e5a-4264-8f9d-8f23372bb00a" width="1000" height="267" alt="Utility Maestro Logo">

-(The releases currently available do not mirror the actual state of the software in development.)
+The current releases do not accurately reflect the actual state of the software in development.

+--
-Update - February 3, 2026: The program has been halted as of October 2025.
-The tool has been broken up into a mutitude of software, one including the potentally harmful tools and one with network discovery tools.
-We will release the ND tools to the public.
-The exploit tools are request only and not available to the general public.
+Update - February 3, 2026: The program has been discontinued as of October 2025.
+The tool has been divided into multiple software components, including potentially harmful tools and network discovery tools.
+We will release the network discovery tools to the public.
+The exploit tools are request-only and are not available to the general public.